FreeFangGame/freefang-server/README.md

 This game is about social deduction, lying, persuasion, finding and using clues, etc.

+# Getting started
+The FreeFang server is available on pypi as `freefang-server`.

+`python -m pip install freefang-server` `freefang-server`

 # Features

 - Full werewolf experience with quite a few roles to pick from.